365 day money back guarantee

 8 Best Teas for Gut Health

 Throughout history, many communities have used tea to ease digestive issues, but what are the best teas for gut health?
+Are they the same as the best teas for mental clarity?
+Can they work as the best vitamins for gut health?
 The practice of taking tea began in China in 2737 BC when apparently, a Chinese emperor and herbalist, Shennong, was sitting under a tree, and leaves from a Camellia sinensis plant fell into his boiling water.
 Shennong took the concoction and found it helped improve his digestion.
 He recommended it to others, and herbalists began using it to treat digestive problems, including bloating, diarrhea, and constipation.

 There are hundreds of tea varieties, but all teas generally fall under two categories: true and herbal.
 True teas come from processing the leaves of the Camellia sinensis plant, originally from China and parts of India.
 On the other hand, herbal teas or tisanes are an infusion of various flowers, roots, leaves, fruits, or barks of almost any edible, non-tea plant, such as ginger, dandelion, chamomile, and peppermint.
 Unlike true teas, herbal teas don’t have caffeine.

-In recent years, scientific research has begun to support the traditional use of best-quality herbal teas for gut health.
+In recent years, scientific research has begun to support the traditional use of best-quality herbal teas for such things as gut health and acne.
 Your gut comprises your whole gastrointestinal system; it includes your intestines, colon, and stomach.
 The gut breaks down the foods you eat and absorbs nutrients that support your body’s functions.
 Therefore, the state of your gastrointestinal tract affects your overall wellness, including digestion, immune and endocrine system, and mental, cardiovascular, and brain health.

 Medical research shows a strong correlation between an unhealthy gut and dysfunctions such as inflammatory bowel (IBD), type 2 impaired blood sugar metabolism, excess body weight, irritable bowel (IBS), colon cell malignancies, allergies, and mental disorders.
-Therefore, tea is a pleasant step to support your gut health..
+Therefore, tea is a pleasant step to support your gut health, and combining tea with superfood powders can enhance its benefits.
 This article will help you understand how different types of tea can boost gut health.

 Detecting the Signs of an Unhealthy Gut